Sherman5A/usw-interactive-systems-coursework/report/report.md

                   Dafydd loves his cat and other pets so he decided to make a one-off donation of £10 to Preloved Pets

-Goal              Dafydd wants to make a one-off donation to Preloved Pets
+End goal          Dafydd wants to make a one-off donation to Preloved Pets
 ----------------------------------------------------------------------------------------------------------

 ----------------------------------------------------------------------------------------------------------